tiny8877/okta.github.io/_source/_docs/api/resources/inline-hooks.md

 {% api_lifecycle ea %}

-The Inline Hooks Management API provides a CRUD interface for registering external inline hook endpoints and updating them, as well as a way to manually trigger invocation of an inline hook for testing purposes.
 For general information on inline hooks and how to create them, see [Inline Hooks](/use_cases/inline_hooks/).
+This page only documents the management API for inline hooks, which provides a CRUD interface for registering external inline hook endpoints, as well as a way to manually trigger invocation of an inline hook for testing purposes.

 ## Getting Started

 Explore the Inline Hooks Management API: [![Run in Postman](https://run.pstmn.io/button.svg)](https://app.getpostman.com/run-collection/b9651dc833b18e4c4666){:target="_blank"}

 ## Inline Hook Operations